-The table below shows the risk metrics covering the portfolios of securities we hold for liquidity and investment purposes
+The table below shows the risk metrics covering the portfolios of securities we hold for liquidity and investment purposes.

-The table below shows the hisk metrics core mig the portrodos or securities for hotal or aquiately and investment parposes.

 2022 2021

 £m £m

 VaR 3 4

 Worst three month stressed loss 46 56

 We regularly review our risk models and metrics including underlying modelling assumptions to ensure they continue to reflect the risks inherent in the current rate environment and incorporate regulatory expectations.